aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/gradient-fills/_index.md

 # Gradient Fills

 ## Introduction

-Are you ready to take your document creations to the next level?
-Aspose.Page for .NET brings you a series of tutorials on gradient fills, allowing you to infuse dynamic visual elements into your PostScript (PS) and XPS documents.
-In this guide, we'll walk you through the seamless process of adding captivating gradient fills, enhancing the overall appeal of your projects.
+Are you ready to take your document creations to the next level? **Aspose.Page for .NET** brings you a series of tutorials on gradient fills, allowing you to infuse dynamic visual elements into your PostScript (PS) and XPS documents.
+In this guide, we'll walk you through the seamless process of **adding vertical gradient** fills, as well as diagonal and horizontal gradients, enhancing the overall appeal of your projects.

+## Quick Answers
+- **What can I create with Aspose.Page?** PS and XPS documents with advanced graphic effects.
+- **Which gradient types are covered?** Diagonal, horizontal, and **vertical gradient** fills.
+- **Do I need a license?** A free trial is available; a commercial license is required for production.
+- **What .NET versions are supported?** .NET Framework 4.5+, .NET Core 3.1+, .NET 5/6/7.
+- **How long does implementation take?** Typically under 10 minutes for a basic gradient.

+## What is a vertical gradient?

+A **vertical gradient** blends two or more colors from the top edge of a shape to its bottom edge, creating a smooth transition that adds depth and visual interest to your document elements.

+## Why use gradient fills with Aspose.Page?

+- **Professional look:** Gradients make static documents feel more modern.
+- **Cross‑format support:** The same code works for both PostScript and XPS outputs.
+- **Fine‑grained control:** Choose colors, positions, and gradient types programmatically.
+- **Performance‑optimized:** Aspose.Page renders gradients efficiently, even for large documents.

 ## Add Diagonal Gradient to PostScript (PS) with Aspose.Page .NET